 25 of 50All photos

 This extra-lean fish is full of vitamin B12, phosphorous, and selenium, and most farm-raised catfish are very low in mercury.
 Skip the deep fryer to keep it lean, and try grilling up some catfish with a yummy marinade.

 At only 130 calories for a 3 oz portion, this mild fish is low in fat and packed with protein.
 It’s a great substitute for high-fat meats like cheeseburgers, sausages, ribs, and hot dogs, says Maleeff.
 Throw it on the grill for a delicious, low-fat summer BBQ main dish.

 27 of 50All photos

 This summer favorite doesn’t have to wreck your waistline!
 “Using lean ground beef (95 percent lean vs. 80 percent) for your hamburgers will save you 170 calories and 19 grams of fat for a 6-ounce burger,” says Maleeff.
 Ditch the bun, swap ketchup for tomatoes, and wrap it up in lettuce for a burger that’s full of flavor, not empty calories.
-Try some of these tasty, slimmed-down burger recipes tonight.
+Try it here with this low-carb, bunless bite-size burger recipe.

 28 of 50All photos

 “A cup of blackberries has only 62 calories and is packed with fiber and phytochemicals, including powerful flavonoids and anthocyanins, which help to speed stool and toxins through your digestive system,” says Maleeff.
 Their high water and fiber content, plus sweet taste, make them the perfect refreshing summer weight-loss food.
 (These blackberry yogurt cheesecake parfaits are perfect for dessert!)